gabbersepp/dev.to-posts/blog-posts/get-rid-of-mouse-buttons/get-rid-of-mouse-buttons.md

 ![](./assets/toc.jpg)

 I saw the part with *Hooks*.
 And suddenly something I've done several years ago came back into my mind.
 Windows is based upon a [message system](https://docs.microsoft.com/en-us/windows/win32/winmsg/messages-and-message-queues) and there is a powerful function that let's you inspect every message.
 And in one case you are also able to modify the messages.
-So maybe you got my idea: Listen to a specific message and omit it so that the mouse clicks never reaches any application.
+So maybe you got my idea: Listen to a specific message and omit it so that the mouse click message never reaches any application.

 # Windows Message
-If you press a key, some sends somewhere a `*WM_CHAR*` message.
-If you press the left mouse button, a `*WM_LBUTTONDOWN*` is sent.
-Those events are fetched by applications that respond to them or omit them.
+If you press a key, someone sends somewhere a `WM_CHAR` message.
+If you press the left mouse button, a `WM_LBUTTONDOWN` is sent.
+Those events are fetched by applications that respond to them or skip them.
-E.g. having a WPF application with just a single button:
+E.g. having a WPF application with just a single button introduces a consumer of `WM_LBUTTOMDOWN` events and of course it also consumes the corresponding `WM_LBUTTONUP` events.

 ![](./assets/wpf-single-btn.jpg)

-Introduces a consumer of `*WM_LBUTTOMDOWN*` events and of course it also consumes the corresponding `*WM_LBUTTONUP*` events.

 # See windows messages in action
 If you have `Visual Studio` installed, you have access to a little tool from Microsoft, called `Spy++`.
 You find it in the installation directory, e.g.: